petyaracz/Racz2023trance/Readme.md

 explicitly tests the variables of slavery, jurisdictional hierarchy, settlement patterns, and kin groups.
-Shaara (1992) point to a high value placed on female virginity at marriage, captured here by norms of premarital sexual behaviour for girls.
+Shaara (1992) point to a high value placed on female virginity at marriage, captured here by norms of premarital sexual behaviour for girls, C. P. Wood and Stockly (2018) point to the role of moralising high gods.
 These are all important variables in our model.
-Greenbaum (1973) and Shaara (1992) point to sexual division of labour, while C. P. Wood and Stockly (2018) to the role of moralising high gods, neither of which is relevant in our model.
+Greenbaum (1973) and Shaara (1992) point to sexual division of labour but this is not relevant in our model.

+Note that Shaara (1992) use cognatic kinship as a proxy of social complexity (which in itself is robustly supported by our model) while the measure referenced by C. P. Wood and Stockly (2018), the presence of moralising high gods, has in itself been argued to correlate with social complexity (see Botero et al. (2014) and Watts et al. (2015)).

 This brings us back to the original predictions in the table above.